Duality and polyhedrality of cones for Mori dream spaces: Strong duality for blow ups of

-\end{theorem} \begin{proof} The set \eqref{set-of-joins-n+3} induces a chamber decomposition of the effective cone of divisors of $X$, such that the divisors in any given chamber contain the same joins in the stable base locus.
-This decomposition is induced by the hyperplane arrangement
+More precisely, \eqref{hyperplane-arrangement-n+3} induces a chamber decomposition of the effective cone of divisors of $X$, such that the divisors in the interior of any given chamber contain the same joins in the stable base locus.
+Such decomposition is refined by the stable base locus decomposition of the effective cone, because a priori effective divisors might have stable base locus that is not of the form $J(L_I,\sigma_t)$.
+This turns out not to be the case for $X^n_{n+3}$.

-It is refined by the stable base locus decomposition of the effective cone, because a priori effective divisors might have stable base locus that is not of the form $J(L_I,\sigma_t)$.
-This turns out not to be the case.
-In fact Mukai in \cite{Mukai04,Mukai05} proved that the Mori chamber decomposition of the effective cone of $X$, which is a further refinement of the stable base locus decomposition, cf. Section \ref{section-prelim-MCD}, is given by the same hyperplane arrangement \eqref{hyperplane-arrangement-n+3}.
-This concludes the proof. \end{proof}
+As explained in \cite[Section 4.3]{Araujo-Casagrande}, it follows from the work of Mukai (\cite{Mukai05}) that the Mori chamber decomposition of the effective cone of $X$ is given by \eqref{hyperplane-arrangement-n+3}.
+Since the Mori chamber decomposition refines the stable base locus decomposition, which is a further refinement of \eqref{hyperplane-arrangement-n+3}, this concludes the proof. \end{proof}

 Recall that for a Mori dream space we have $\mathcal D_k= D_k$, by Thorem \ref{MCD-cones-divisors}.
 Using Theorem \ref{n+3: SBLD=MCD}, we can describe the cones $D_k$ of $X^n_{s}$ $s\le n+3$, with their inequalities.